 I will have to admit that I horde Trader Joe’s Pumpkin Spice every year when fall comes around.
 By the way, it is hands down my favorite time of the year to visit Trade Joes, when they are stocked with everything pumpkin.

-You can find pumpkin spice or pumpkin pie spice in other grocery stores, but they are more expensive.
+You can find pumpkin spice or pumpkin pie spice in other grocery stores as well, but they are more expensive.

 Here is how you can make your own pumpkin spice: